ankostis/Hypothesis/README.md

 # Hypothesis

-A python wrapper for the Hypothesis API
+A python wrapper for the Hypothesis API.

+## Installation

+`pip install hypothesis-api`

 ## Create an annotation using a TextQuoteSelector

 ```